-Are your kids getting bored with sandwiches for lunch?
+Are your kids (or you) getting bored with sandwiches for lunch?
 Start making DIY lunchables and watch them get excited to eat lunch!
 They’re fun to make, easy to throw together, and you likely have everything you’ll need for them.

 There is nothing wrong with your kid eating a sandwich for lunch.
 Heck, it’s even really easy to make them ahead and freeze them!
 But what about when they’re tired of eating sandwiches and want to switch it up a little bit?